 The core of the surfboard coffee table

-Your blank is then shaped by hand using a variety of tools to give the board all its properties and curves.
+Your surfboard blank is designed and shaped by hand using a variety of tools to give the board all its properties and curves.
 This is the most important part of the shaper's work, where you can express your creativity and test new shapes.

 First a saw is used to cut the desired outline and then an electric plane is used to take off the hard outer skin of the blank and any large areas of foam that need to be removed.